Mo Abudu: Partnerships

 In February 2020, a new partnership between EbonyLife Media and Netflix was announced.
 Netflix acquired EbonyLife's drama series: Castle & Castle, Fifty, Sons of the Caliphate, On the Real and The Governor, along with a reality show, The Dating Game, and the feature film The Royal Hibiscus Hotel.
-Netflix also signed a new deal with EbonyLife on 12 June 2020.
-According to the deal, she is to work with the teams at Netflix to create two original series and multiple Netflix-branded films.
+Netflix signed a new deal with EbonyLife on 12 June 2020.
+According to the deal, Abudu will work with the teams at Netflix to create two original series and multiple Netflix-branded films.
 A film adaptation of Death and the King's Horseman and a series based on Lola Shoneyin's debut, The Secret Lives of Baba Segi's Wives, were announced.
 In September 2020, Netflix launched a movie titled Òlòtūré.

 On 4 February 2021, she signed a partnership with Sony in 2018.
-On 17 February 2021, it was announced that EbonyLife partnered with Will Smith and Jada Pinkett Smith's Westbrook Studios to produce a slate of film and television projects.
+On 17 February 2021, it was announced that EbonyLife had partnered with Will Smith and Jada Pinkett Smith's Westbrook Studios to produce a slate of film and television projects.

-EbonyLife Place, a lifestyle and entertainment resort, was launched by Mo Abudu in the month of December 2019.
+EbonyLife Place, a lifestyle and entertainment resort, was launched by Abudu in December 2019.

 In 2021, the Lagos State Ministry of Tourism, Arts & Culture hosted EkoDesign, a furniture design and lighting exhibition.
-Mo Abudu's EbonyLife Media established a partnership with Sony to set up "Alo" translated into "Once Upon A Time".
+Abudu's EbonyLife Media established a partnership with Sony to set up "Alo" translated into "Once Upon A Time".
 On 29 November 2021, it was announced that BBC Studios had signed a deal with EbonyLife Media for a development deal.
 She collaborated with Idris Elba's Green Door Pictures to develop film projects.

-In 2021, the Harvard Business School (HBS) featured a case study on the organization.
-Mo Abudu has delivered speeches at the Wharton School of Business, Cambridge University Judge School of Business, Oxford University and Harvard University.
+In 2021, the Harvard Business School featured a case study on the organization.
+Abudu has delivered speeches at the Wharton School of Business, Cambridge University Judge School of Business, Oxford University and Harvard University.

 Reception

-Mo Abudu entered No. 98 of the Forbes list of the World's 100 Most Powerful Women for 2021, 2022 and 2023.
-She has been described by Forbes as "Africa's Most Successful Woman", and rated as one of the "25 Most Powerful Women in Global Television" by The Hollywood Reporter.
+Abudu was No. 98 on the Forbes list of the World's 100 Most Powerful Women for 2021, 2022 and 2023.
+She has been described by Forbes as "Africa's Most Successful Woman", and was rated as one of the "25 Most Powerful Women in Global Television" by The Hollywood Reporter.
 In October 2021, The Hollywood Reporter named her among the 20 most powerful women in global entertainment.
 In May 2025, she was named as one of the most influential women in international film by The Hollywood Reporter.